openlab-vn-ua/CSharpPlusLittleThings/README.md

 - [RangeAsList](#RangeAsList) : Extension to EnumerationPlus.RangeList for all integral types
 - [EmptyList](#EmptyList) : Drop in replacement of Enumeration.Empty but with IList interface
 - [FuncCall](#FuncCall) : Deferred function call (to allow argument inspection before call)
-- [TickCount64](#TickCount64) : Portable implemenation of Environment.TickCount64
+- [TickCount64](#TickCount64) : Portable implementation of Environment.TickCount64
-- [MicroCache](#MicroCache) : Simple In-proccess function call implemenation on top of [FuncCall](#FuncCall)
 - [AppSettingsValue](#AppSettingsValue) : App settings reader using extended Lazy pattern
+- [MicroCache](#MicroCache) : Simple in-process function call cache implementation on top of [FuncCall](#FuncCall)

 ## ObjectCloner
 Clone object via reflection.
-Usefull to clone simple objects that do not implement ICloneable interface
+Useful to clone simple objects that do not implement ICloneable interface
 ```
 var TheClone = ObjectCloner.CreateMemberwiseClone(TheSource);
 ```
 Copy data from one object to another via reflection.
-Usefull to copy data between objects with similar structure, but different types
+Useful to copy data between objects with similar structure, but different types
 ```
 ObjectCloner.MemberwiseCopy(TheSource,TheTarget);
 ```